OWASP/pytm/README.md

-  --exclude EXCLUDE     specify threat IDs to be ignored --seq                 output sequential diagram --list                list all available threats --describe DESCRIBE   describe the properties available for a given
+  --exclude EXCLUDE     specify threat IDs to be ignored --seq                 output sequential diagram --list                list all available threats --describe DESCRIBE   describe the properties available for a given element --list-elements       list all elements which can be part of a threat model --json JSON           output a JSON file
-                        element
-  --json JSON           output a JSON file
   --levels LEVELS [LEVELS ...]
                         Select levels to be drawn in the threat model (int separated by comma).
+  --stale_days STALE_DAYS
-  --stale_days STALE_DAYS    checks if the delta between the TM script and the
-                        code described by it is bigger than the specified value in days
+                        checks if the delta between the TM script and the code described by it is bigger than the specified value in days
 ```

 The *stale_days* argument tries to determine how far apart in days the model script (which you are writing) is from the code that implements the system being modeled.
 Ideally, they should be pretty close in most cases of an actively developed system.
 You can run this periodically to measure the pulse of your project and the 'freshness' of your threat model.